 Some of the effects on immune function that have been attributed to the statins are attenuation of autoimmune disease, inhibition of T-cell proliferation, inhibition of inflammatory co-stimulatory molecule expression, decreases in leukocyte infiltration, and promotion of a shift in cytokine profiles of helper T-cell types from Th1 to Th2.
 Th1 cells are involved in cell-mediated immunity processes, whereas, Th2 cells are involved in humoral immunity process.
 The cytokines produced by Th2 cells include IL-4, IL-5, IL-10 and IL-13 and these trigger B cells to switch to IgE production and to activate eosinophils.

-Nicotinic acid: Nicotinic acid reduces the plasma levels of both VLDLs and LDLs by inhibiting hepatic VLDL secretion, as well as suppressing the flux of FFA release from adipose tissue by inhibiting lipolysis.
+Nicotinic acid (Niacor® and Niaspan®): Nicotinic acid reduces the plasma levels of both VLDLs and LDLs by inhibiting hepatic VLDL secretion, as well as suppressing the flux of FFA release from adipose tissue by inhibiting lipolysis.
 In addition, nicotinic administration strongly increases the circulating levels of HDLs.
 Patient compliance with nicotinic acid administration is sometimes compromised because of the unpleasant side-effect of flushing (strong cutaneous vasodilation).
 Recent evidence has shown that nicotinic acid binds to and activates the G-protein coupled receptor identified as GPR109A (also called HM74A or PUMA-G).
+For more detailed information on the normal biological function of GPR109A go to the Bioactive Lipids page.
 The identity of a receptor to which nicotinic acid binds allows for the development of new drug therapies that activate the same receptor but that may lack the negative side-effect of flushing associated with nicotinic acid.
 Because of its ability to cause large reductions in circulating levels of cholesterol, nicotinic acid is used to treat Type II, III, IV and V hyperlipoproteinemias.

 Cholestyramine or colestipol (resins): These compounds are nonabsorbable resins that bind bile acids which are then not reabsorbed by the liver but excreted.
 The drop in hepatic reabsorption of bile acids releases a feedback inhibitory mechanism that had been inhibiting bile acid synthesis.
 As a result, a greater amount of cholesterol is converted to bile acids to maintain a steady level in circulation.
 Additionally, the synthesis of LDL receptors increases to allow increased cholesterol uptake for bile acid synthesis, and the overall effect is a reduction in plasma cholesterol.
 This treatment is ineffective in homozygous FH patients, since they are completely deficient in LDL receptors.